Monday, November 18, 2024

 No response yet from St. Johns County Administrator HUNTER SINCLAIR CONRAD, a politician named as unindicted "Clerk E" for taking $8000 in campaign contributions that were intended as a bribe in federal indictment of DONALD DONAGHER, JR. and PENN CREDIT, INC.

 All-white, all-male, all-Republican Commissioners hired this ethically-challenged hobbledehoy without his disclosing his $8000 in questionable campaign contributions listed in indictment.
-There was background check, posting or advertising.
+There was NO background check, posting or advertising.
 No somen or minorities were considered.

 Call him HUNTER "DUCKS" CONRAD?